-Under Section 10(c)(2), the Commission must affirmatively find that the acquisition of the voting securities of Frontier by Pacific and Enova "will serve the public interest by tending towards the economical and the efficient development of an integrated public-utility system . . ., " which, as applied to a gas system, is defined in Section 2(a)(29)(B).
-The acquisition of Frontier by Pacific and Enova will satisfy the integration standards of Sections 10(c)(2) and 2(a)(29)(B) for all of the following reasons:
+Under Section 10(c)(2), the Commission must affirmatively find that the acquisition of the voting securities of Frontier by Sempra "will serve the public interest by tending towards the economical and the efficient development of an integrated publicutility system . . ., " which, as applied to a gas system, is defined in Section 2(a)(29)(B).
+The acquisition of Frontier by Sempra will satisfy the integration standards of Sections 10(c)(2) and 2(a)(29)(B) for all of the following reasons:

-- () The indirect investment by Pacific and Enova in Frontier, and their ongoing involvement with Frontier's operations, will be instrumental to the development of a gas utility system in an area in which natural gas service is not now available. - () Frontier and the operating utility subsidiaries of Pacific and Enova will share a "common source of supply" (the San Juan and Permian Basins) and will be operated as a "single coordinated system." - () Frontier will achieve "substantial economies" in gas supply through the increased buying power that it will attain by being part of the larger Pacific and Enova systems; Frontier and its customers will also benefit by gaining access to Pacific's and Enova's expertise in such areas as procurement/materials management; finance and accounting; and gas system engineering and construction management. - () Taking into account the current "state of the art": the area or region served by Pacific and Enova's subsidiaries in California and Frontier will not be "so large as to impair . . . the advantages of localized management, efficient operation, and the effectiveness of regulation."
+- () The indirect investment by Sempra in Frontier, and its ongoing involvement with Frontier's operations, will be instrumental to the development of a gas utility system in an area in which natural gas service is not now available. - () Frontier and the operating utility subsidiaries of Pacific and Enova will share a "common source of supply" (the San Juan and Permian Basins) and will be operated as a "single coordinated system." - () Frontier will achieve "substantial economies" in gas supply through the increased buying power that it will attain by being part of the larger Sempra system; Frontier and its customers will also benefit by gaining access to Pacific's and Enova's expertise in such areas as procurement/materials management; finance and accounting; and gas system engineering and construction management. - () Taking into account the current "state of the art": the area or region served by Sempra's subsidiaries in California and Frontier will not be "so large as to impair . . . the advantages of localized management, efficient operation, and the effectiveness of regulation."
 To the contrary, the day-to-day operations of Frontier will be under the direction of its General Manager.
 The management of Frontier will be independent of, but coordinated with (in order to promote efficient operation), Pacific and Enova, and will be subject to effective local regulation by the NCUC.
-This project enjoys the strong support of the NCUC. - () Because of Frontier's size, Pacific and Enova will continue to qualify for exemption under Section 3(a)(1) as "intrastate" holding companies even after acquiring Frontier's voting securities.
+This project enjoys the strong support of the NCUC. - () Because of Frontier's size, Sempra will continue to qualify for exemption under Section 3(a)(1) as an "intrastate" holding company even after acquiring Frontier's voting securities.
 Under these circumstances, and because the acquisition of Frontier will have the integrating features required by Sections 10(c)(2) and 2(a)(29)(B), the Commission should approve the transaction.

-1. Given the Existence of a Common Source of Supply and Changes in the State of the Art in the Gas Industry, the Commission Should Find that the Pacific and Enova Systems and Frontier's System Together Will Constitute an Integrated Gas System.
+1. Given the Existence of a Common Source of Supply and Changes in the State of the Art in the Gas Industry, the Commission Should Find that the Sempra System and Frontier's System Together Will Constitute an Integrated Gas System.